luismarcelino/freguesias/README.md

     $ php artisan freguesias:migration

 This will generate the `<timestamp>_setup_freguesias_table.php` migration and the `FreguesiasSeeder.php` seeder.
+To run the migration, run as usual:

+    php artisan migrate:refresh

 To run just this seeder user the artisan command:

     php artisan db:seed --class=FreguesiasSeeder